 My poetry pamphlet, He Said I Was a Peach, was published in 2021 with ignitionpress, part of the Oxford Brookes Poetry Centre.
-Buy a copy here.
+Get your copy here.

 I was the 2020 winner of the Oxford Brookes International Poetry Competition, judged by Fiona Benson.
 Read my winning poem, 'Appetit', here.

-I was in the 2022/23 cohort of The London Library's Emerging Writers Programme, and am an alum of the Barbican Young Poets and the Writing Squad
+I was in the 2022/23 cohort of The London Library's Emerging Writers Programme, and am an alum of the Barbican Young Poets and the Writing Squad.
+My poem 'a moth' was shortlisted in The London Magazine Poetry Prize 2024.

 He Said I Was a Peach